 How much protein do I actually need?

-For active people who train regularly, 1.6 to 2.2 grams per kilogram of bodyweight is the evidence-based recommendation.
+For active people who train regularly, 1.6 to 2.2 grams per kilogram of bodyweight is the evidence-based range.
 So if you weigh 80kg, aim for 128 to 176 grams per day.
 Spread this across 3-4 meals for best absorption.

 Can I eat for fitness on a tight budget?

 Absolutely.
 Eggs, oats, rice, frozen vegetables, tinned tuna, and chicken thighs (cheaper than breast) are all budget-friendly staples.
-Meal prepping in bulk also reduces cost per serving significantly.
+Meal prepping in bulk reduces the cost per serving significantly.
 You don't need expensive health foods to eat well.

 Do I need to take supplements to see results?